-“We all know that the eulogy virtues are more important than the r?sum? ones.
-But our culture and our educational systems spend more time teaching the skills and strategies you need for career success than the qualities you need to radiate that sort of inner light.
+“We all know that the eulogy virtues are more important… But our culture and our educational systems spend more time teaching the skills and strategies you need for career success than the qualities you need to radiate that sort of inner light.
 Many of us are clearer on how to build an external career than on how to build inner character.”

-There’s many other things that?wonder if I’m really generous enough with:
+There are many other things that I wonder if I’m really generous enough with:

-the legacy of my children (i.e. knowing that they have the values that Mr. YT and I stand for).
+the legacy of my children (i.e. knowing that they have the values that Mr. Y and I stand for).

 I guess a Eulogy List can be considered an Intentional Life list.
 When you list the values your family has, and are intentional with your time (based on that list), it’s much easier to know that you’re living in line with your values.
 If you want to be intentional with making eye contact and focusing on your children, you’re going to have to turn off the TV or put down the cleaning list and instead play a board game or throw a baseball. (<- a sermon to myself).